alex-bezek/blog/README.md

 * images for cards don't always scale to all be the same height
   * https://docs.percy.io/docs/sdk-configuration
   * https://docs.percy.io/docs/animations
+* Make it so figures expand their images for viewing full screen
 * Google Lighthouse
   * Random Articles:
     * https://martijnvanvreeden.nl/10-ways-to-improve-your-hugo-website-performance/